-7.3.1 Combination vehicles or loads greater than 85 feet, but not exceeding 100 feet, in length must be accompanied by at least one pilot/escort vehicle on all routes.
+- 7.3.1 Must have a "LONG LOAD', "OVERSIZE", or "OVERSIZE LOAD" sign affixed to the rear when overall length on a combination vehicle exceeds 75 feet. - 7.3.2 Combination vehicles or loads greater than 85 feet, but not exceeding 100 feet, in length must be accompanied by at least one pilot/escort vehicle on all routes.

-- 7.3.2 Combination vehicles or loads greater than 100 feet, but not exceeding 150 feet, in length must be accompanied by at least two pilot/escort vehicles on all routes. - 7.3.3 Any vehicle or load exceeding 150 feet in length must be accompanied by at least three pilot/escort vehicles on all routes.
+- 7.3.3 Combination vehicles or loads greater than 100 feet, but not exceeding 150 feet, in length must be accompanied by at least two pilot/escort vehicles on all routes. - 7.3.4 Any vehicle or load exceeding 150 feet in length must be accompanied by at least three pilot/escort vehicles on all routes.